| | ForewordThis pamphlet is designed to help

 purchase agreement the "offsite improvements" which are

-In addition to the general location
+included in the sales price.
+The Lot In addition to the general location

 and neighborhood, you should make sure you are going to be